csound-flossmanual/csound-floss/book/01-a-digital-audio.md

 unavoidable by-products and we need to ensure that they do not result in unwanted artifacts.

 In computer music we can produce any frequency internally, much higher than we can hear, and much higher than the Nyquist frequency.
-This may occur intentionally, or by accident, for instance when we multiply a frequency of 2000 Hz by the 22th harmonic, resulting in 44000 Hz.
+This may occur intentionally, or by accident, for instance when we multiply a frequency of 2000 Hz by the 22nd harmonic, resulting in 44000 Hz.
 In the following example, instrument 1 plays a 1000 Hz tone first directly, and then as result of 43100 Hz input which is 1000 Hz lower than the sample rate of 44100 Hz.
-Instrument 2 demonstrates unwanted aliasing as result of harmonics beyond Nyquist: the 22th partial of 1990 Hz is 43780 Hz which sound as 44100-43780 = 320 Hz.
+Instrument 2 demonstrates unwanted aliasing as a result of harmonics beyond Nyquist: the 22nd partial of 1990 Hz is 43780 Hz which sounds as 44100-43780 = 320 Hz.

 ***EXAMPLE 01A01\_Aliasing.csd***